 What is a component?
 It’s either an object, process, settings or static data.

-Once we have the entire system laid out as individual components, together with the client, the system user, we work our way through understanding how each component should be migrated to Field Service Lightning, based on 5 paths we devised that cover all the possible migration scenarios.
+Once we have the entire system laid out as individual components, together with the client, the system user, we work our way through understanding how each component should be migrated to Salesforce Field Service, based on 5 paths we devised that cover all the possible migration scenarios.

 It might sound somewhat vague at this stage, but once we dive into the paths, it’ll all clear up and make perfect sense.